dongle/DIYMenu/README.md

 ```

 ## Configuration
-DIYMenuOptions holds some config options so you can set the default font and some sizes and stuff.
+DIYMenuOptions.h holds some config options so you can set the default font and some sizes and stuff.

 ## iOS Support
 DIYMenu is tested on iOS 5 and up.

 ## ARC
-If you are including DIYMenu in a project that uses [Automatic Reference Counting (ARC)](http://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html), you will need to set the `-fno-objc-arc` compiler flag on all of the DIYCam source files.
+DIYMenu as of v0.2.0 is built using ARC.
+If you are including EDStorage in a project that does not use Automatic Reference Counting (ARC), you will need to set the -fobjc-arc compiler flag on all of the EDStorage source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
-Now select all DIYCam source files, press Enter, insert `-fno-objc-arc` and then "Done" to disable ARC for DIYCam.
+Now select all EDStorage source files, press Enter, insert -fobjc-arc and then "Done" to enable ARC for EDStorage.

 ## LICENSE